Bathrooms

 be avoided.
 Brush or roll an activator on the back of prepasted

-and provide better adhesion.
-If your wallpaper does come loose
+of wallpaper and provide better adhesion.

-Pro Tips © WALLPAPERPRO®
+Pro Tips © WALLPAPERPRO

 |